Smoky Chipotle Turkey and Sweet Potato Chili; this uber easy and crazy flavorful chili recipe has both Instant Pot and stove top instructions!

 - Pile on the toppings and dive on in!
 This chili is great right away and stellar the next day too!

-Recipe yields 2 large meal-sized bowls or 4 small sides.
+Recipe yields 2 large bowls or 4 smaller sides.

 As written, the chili is medium.
 Add a little less cayenne pepper for a mild cup of chili or add extra chipotle and cayenne for a spicy pot of fire!
 Let your tastebuds be your guide here, you can always add more at the end so play it safe with the recipe as written and then add any extras you desire afterwards.
 Enjoy!